 Going with the point above about wasting time, it’s super annoying when someone wastes time on each hand.
 That doesn’t, however, mean that you should call the clock one hand into the game.
 Ensure that you give other players enough time to think about their decisions before alerting the dealer to call the clock.
 Calling the clock too soon on another player is extremely rude and indicates to the other players that you are impatient.

 Avoid declaring your move too soon

-It’s a given that accidents happen in poker, and you could mistakenly blurt your move out in excitement before your turn.
-Don’t make a habit of it, however.
-By jumping the gun, you could completely ruin the game by giving information to other players that they can use, or that will change a decision on their hand.
+It’s a given that accidents happen in poker – one of them is mistakenly blurting your move out in excitement before your turn.
+However, it’s important that you don’t make a habit of it.
+By jumping the gun, you could completely ruin the game by giving information to other players that they can use or that will change a decision on their hand.

 Don’t talk about cards that you folded while the hand is still in progress

 There is an actual rule about not doing this in poker, but some people do tend to forget, particularly if there’s a flop that would have helped them.
 Always avoid talking about or reacting to the cards in the middle once you have folded.
 It can be difficult to watch, however, it’s important that you wait until the hand is over before you tell the table what you folded if you feel like you need to.

 Avoid celebrating too much